Martins6/Stock_Portfolio_Manager/README.md

 Please, notice that the stock inputs are following the symbols of the Yahoo Finance.
 You just have to enter on their site and check if the stock symbol is the one that you want.
 Normally, in the american stock market the ticket symbol is the same.
 However, for example, in the brazillian market it always differ.

-## Contributing
+## Contributing and Future Improvements

-For everyone that wish to contribute to some quantitative statistical tool to stock portfolio analysis but doesn't have the knowledge of Shiny, create an empty folder called 'contributions'.
-You can leave a reproducible example R script in the folder and the contributors will convert it to fit in the app.

-Otherwise, feel free to tweak and improve the however you want!
-Remember that the main goal is to build a open-source app for quantitative stock analysis.
+Check the project area [here](https://github.com/Martins6/Stock_Portfolio_Manager/projects/1), in order to see the plans for the future.
+This app should focus on risk-related metrics or modelling for management of the portfolio.
+I would be glad to receive any suggestions.

-Pull requests are very much welcome!
+Pull requests are specifically very much welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## Future Improvements

-Check the project area [here](https://github.com/Martins6/Stock_Portfolio_Manager/projects/1), in order to see the plans for the future.
+Otherwise, feel free to tweak and improve it however you want!
+Remember that the main goal is to build an open-source 'risk-centric' app for quantitative stock analysis.

 ## Acknowledgments